E4 (TV channel): History

+E4 was announced in 1999, when Channel 4 announced a £100 million deal to acquire the first run pay TV rights to popular American series Friends and ER from Sky One; the deal was meant to strengthen the new channel.
+Rights to both shows were originally owned by Channel 4 upon their 1995 UK debuts, but became shared with Sky a year later.

-E4 launched as a pay television companion to Channel 4 on 18 January 2001.
+E4 launched as a pay television companion to Channel 4 on 18 January 2001, at 8:15pm, with Friends and ER leading the first night, alongside the premiere of Banzai.
+The first evening of programmes was fronted by Ali G.

 On 16 December 2004, Channel 4 announced that the subscription channel would become a free-to-air television channel by launching on the digital terrestrial television system.
 The switch took place on 27 May 2005 to coincide with the launch of Big Brother 6 later that evening.

 E4 launched an Ireland service in June 2002, which has become the second most popular non-terrestrial channel in Ireland with 1.1% of the audience; Sky Max is the most popular.
 On 14 July 2003, E4 launched a timeshift service, E4 +1.
 E4 +1 is a 1-hour timeshift.

 In August 2005, following the close of that year's Big Brother, E4 introduced the E4 Music programming block.
 The slot initially ran through much of the morning/daytime schedule, though was later reduced to mornings only, with the amount of scripted comedy and drama screened in daytime increased.
 Prior to the launch of E4 Music, E4 was off-air during daytime for much of the year, only going on air in daytime for rolling coverage of reality series such as Big Brother.
 In 2008, the launch of 4Music as a channel led to questions being asked about the future of E4 Music.
 However, E4 retained its commitment to music content, stating that E4 Music had been commissioned to run until at least the start of Big Brother in 2009.
 At 10 am on Thursday 4 June 2009, the day before the launch of the 2009 Big Brother series, E4 Music ceased broadcasting.